adam-lafontaine/CMS/site-punk-run/tech/content.md

 ## Change Log

+### v0.14 [ 2026-06-17 - 2026-07-03 ]: Asset app tool
+* Made a new app for converting raw assets to a binaray file
+* Accidentally delete hard drive and reinstall everything
+* Compile time references for loading assets
+* Reorganize assets used in game

 ### v0.13 [ 2026-05-25 - 2026-06-06 ]: Upgrade visuals
 * Fixed point tile coordinates and physics
 * Smooth camera motion